 I feel like there are a gazillion things to see and places to visit in Tokyo!
 I swear, I could visit Tokyo over and over again and there’s always something new to discover.
 During my visits, I’ve been around various districts and they are all so very different.

-Dive into the flickering neon light of Akihabara, practice tree bathing in Harajuku or live the 50s live in Shinjuku and Shibamata.
+Dive into the flickering neon light of Akihabara, practice tree bathing in Harajuku or live the 50s life in Shinjuku and Shibamata.
 There are plenty of ideas for a first time visit to Tokyo, So to give you a 100 ideas for spending a few days in Tokyo, here are my top 100 favourite places to visit in Tokyo – especially if you are planning on spending five days in Tokyo or an entire week.

 Note: Addresses are mostly in Japanese characters so you can find your way easier by asking locals for directions.
 English is widely spoken and plenty of signs, such as on the metro, are in English.
 But don’t go about expecting it.

 **** This post contains affiliate links.
 If you book anything from them, this doesn’t cost you anything but might give me a little commission to help keep this free blog full of more travel tips and me fuelled with chocolate to keep writing. ****

 - 1 Shibuya Crossing

 - 4 Boat tour along Chidorigafuchi

 - 9 Robot Restaurant